 The Garden of Time is located to the east of the campus, nestled under the Witches Craig and looking up at the Ochils, and with spectacular views of Airthrey Castle and the Wallace Monument.

-The Garden is a place where nature meets art and where students, alumni, staff and friends can celebrate a special memory, anniversary or achievement, or recognise or remember a loved one by a donation to the University that will be marked in the garden with a tree, Caithness path-stone or sculpture.
+The Garden is a place where nature meets art and where students, alumni, staff and friends can celebrate a special memory, anniversary or achievement, or recognise or remember a loved one by making a donation to the University of Stirling.

-All personal stories and images will be added to an online book of benefactions on a specially created memories web page.
+All donations will be recognised in the Garden of Time as well as on our online book of benefactions on a specially created memories web page.
 Our aim is to allow our descendants to read about the people who also loved and were inspired by the garden.